 You don’t have to join Costco to take advantage of its generally low drug prices, as we detail in “7 Ways to Shop at Costco Without a Membership.”
 But joining brings additional perks for retirees looking to save on prescription drugs.

 For example, Costco members who don’t have health insurance, or who have insurance that doesn’t cover certain drugs, can take advantage of the Costco Member Prescription Program.
 The retailer describes it as “a prescription drug discount card program that provides eligible Costco members and their eligible dependents with the ability to obtain lower prices at participating pharmacies.”

-Retirees who have Medicare as health insurance also can browse Costco-preferred pharmacy plans right on Costco’s website.
+Retirees who have Medicare as their health insurance also can browse Costco-preferred pharmacy plans right on Costco’s website.

 Whatever your optical style — eyeglasses, contact lenses or sunglasses — you can find it for less at Costco.
-The retailer has an optical department, where you also can get an exam and help choosing what’s best for you.
+The retailer has an optical department, where you also can get an exam and help in choosing what’s best for you.